This New Health Trend Might Save Your Summer of Excess Drinking

 Titelmedia / Nik Shulte

 Although Club Soda uses mindfulness techniques to assist humans in lowering their drinking, one of the reasons the founders determined to align themselves with the term is that you could run into liability troubles while linking alcohol consumption with health claims.
-“When you are speaking approximately alcohol, you legally can’t use the word “more healthy,” Willoughby stated.
-“We all understand about the hangovers from alcohol; however, long-term, its effects can harm you in lots of methods.”
+“When you are speaking approximately alcohol, you legally can’t use the word ‘more healthy,’ Willoughby stated.
+“We all understand about the hangovers from alcohol; however, long-term, its effects can harm you in lots of ways.”

 Titelmedia / Nik Shulte